 D-5 SENSITIVITY OF THE INSTRUMENT

-D-5.1 Since both the pressure and the flow gauges are sensitive enough to detect a change of 1 mm in reading, the approximately error of observation is not likely to exceed 2 percent, when the pressure gauge stands at 18.0 cm and the flow gauge between 6.0 and 26.0 cm.
+Since both the pressure and the flow gauges are sensitive enough to detect a change of 1 mm in reading, the approximately error of observation is not likely to exceed 2 percent, when the pressure gauge stands at 18.0 cm and the flow gauge between 6.0 cm and 26.0 cm.
 Considering the variation within a sample, this order of sensitivity seems to be sufficient for textile fibres.
 A 3-g bundle may be made to represent as many regions as possible, to minimize the variation between readings.

 ANNEX E